 Moab is a town of 5,000 people bordering Canyonlands and Arches National Park.
 There are round-trip flights to Moab from Denver and Salt Lake City for around $300 on Boutique Air.
-We chose the less comfortable option of cramming four adults into a car filled with camping gear for a “relaxing” 5.5 hour journey through the Utah wasteland from Salt Lake City.
+We chose the less comfortable option of cramming four adults into a car filled with camping gear.
+This was a 5.5 hour drive from Salt Lake City through the “beautiful” wastelands of central Utah.

 After we’d made the full lap, we drove back towards town and made a pit stop at the Castle Creek Winery.
 It is one of only three wineries in Utah as the soil is too salty in most areas… and let’s face it, we’re in the middle of a desert.
 I’m still uncertain if this oasis of wine and happiness even existed and was just a mirage.
 Whatever it was, I am grateful for their delicious Outlaw Red and Lily Rose White.

 Next on the list was Canyonlands National Park.
 You guessed it.
 It’s a park full of canyons carved out by the Colorado River.
-There are several key stops within the park and each one takes some time to drive to.
-First stop was the Grand Viewpoint Overlook.
+The cost to get in is $30 per vehicle for seven days or free with the $80 America the Beautiful Pass.
+Once inside, there are several key stops, each one taking some time to drive to.
+Our first stop was the Grand Viewpoint Overlook.

 This may have been my favorite part of the whole trip.
 Despite the other tourists with the same idea, the area was amazingly quiet and the view held enough to look at for hours on end.
 I don’t suggest drinking alcohol next to a cliff edge, but I have to admit that it was quite pleasant.